VariantSync/Vatras/README.md

 This generalization allows us to also formalize variability languages that (1) have other variant types such as Gruler's language (see [src/Lang/Gruler.agda](src/Lang/Gruler.agda), Section 3.6 in the paper), or
 (2) are independent of the variant type, such as [clone and own](src/Lang/VariantList.lagda.md) (Section 5.2 in the paper).
-- Also generalizing over the annotation language `F : 𝔽` was rather easy in the paper (Section 3.3) but requires to carry around that `𝔽` explicitly in Agda a lot.
+- Also generalizing over the annotation language `F : 𝔽` was rather easy in the paper (Section 3.3) but requires to carry around that `𝔽` explicitly in Agda in definitions and theorems a lot.

 > Note to the OOPSLA Artifact Reviewers:
 > During formalization, we noticed that the proof of VariantList ≽ FST is easier than Sound(FST) and 2CC ≽ FST.